ruterodriguessantos/ShW-MAGICA/README.md

 # Code versions

-This repository contains four standalone Python scripts.
+The repository contains four standalone Python scripts corresponding to the four simulation configurations used in the published work.
+The scripts intentionally remain largely independent to preserve reproducibility of the results reported in the thesis and associated papers.
 They differ according to the geoelectric field model (uniform or spatially varying) and whether shield wires are explicitly included in the network model.

 ### 1. Uniform electric field (without shield wires)